CoderAbdiaziz/Travely/AppDesignDoc.md

 **Required Must-have Stories**

+* Users must be able to login/logout
-* User must be able to login/create an account
+* User must be able to create an account
-* The place chosen from the map must bring you to a page filled with different places travelers would like to go to.
+* Clicking on the map should bring you to that specific city with a list(recycler view) of popular places in the vicinity
-* Must be an option to favorite places and be able to look at a list of all favorites
+    * sorted by most popular (optional)
+* Double tapping on a place should favorite it and should show up on your favorites page
+    * some sort of toast saying "Added to Favorites"
-    * Should be able to remove places from favorites as well
+    * able to remove places from your favorites list
+* Tapping a place should give you details of that place
+    * Pictures, rating, reviews, add a review(link it to google maps reviews)
-* Zoom in animation when map is clicked into the designated spot which was click
+* Zoom in animation once map point was clicked in
-* Places must show user ratings from the google API
-* ...
+* Share your list or any specific location with a friend on Facebook

 **Optional Nice-to-have Stories**

+* Feed activity/fragment where it shows your friends photos they've posted
+* You can look at your friends lists on their page
-* Sync accounts with google accounts
+* customize user pages with facebook information
-    * Account will show at the top right with their profile picture they set as well
-* Users can customize the accounts they made in the app
-* ...
+* a search option where you dont have to click the map and can go to a specific place right away

 ### 2. Screen Archetypes

 * Login Screen
    * User must be able to login/create an account
-   * ...
 * The map
    * User is able to click the map and have a zoomin animation into the designated spot which was clicked
 * A listview of pictures in the area you selected